jimiryquai/web_project_1/texts.md

 The number of neurons in the human brain

 2.1 billion
-The number of adults with low reading proficiency - World Bank, 2017 World Bank, 2017
+The number of adults with low reading proficiency - World Bank World Bank, 2017

 1,000 terabytes